dinhanhx/DSP-py-lib/README.md

 Check my big brother [here.](https://github.com/dinhanhx/DSP-matlab-lib)

-A library written in MATLAB for Digital Signal Processing.
+A library written in Python for Digital Signal Processing.

 This can be executed by Python 3.